 I'm going to leave this post as a <WORK IN PROGRESS> as I'd like to experiment with a few things in the future.
-Such as boosting the ISO or uping the exposure in camera when using PureNight (vs in post) and doing a comparison of stacking images with and without PureNight.
+Such as doing a comparison of stacking images with and without PureNight.

 Anyway, if you have any other testing ideas, let me know.
 And I'll update this post as we go.
-In the meantime, I'll leave you with a higher res vertical pano from that same night. :)
+In the meantime, I'll leave you with a higher res vertical pano from the Natural Bridges trip. :)